Mikhail Zlatopolsky: Vocal range

 Even in the world of oktavists, Zlatopolsky's range is exceptional for its depth.
 Chesnokov differentiates between a basso profondo whose range extends a little below C2, and strong oktavists, whose range may extend as low as G1 or F1.
 Zlatopolsky can be heard singing down to C1 in the Don Cossack's Choir performance of "Prayer for the Dead".
+He was the only person in recorded history who had the ability to sing this note over a choir without amplification.
 The Guinness Book of World Records listed Zlatopolsky as the lowest bass in the world with a documented low note of E♭1.
 Zlatopolsky's upper register is featured prominently in Pugachev (1978).

 Zlatopolsky was not only known for the sheer depth of his range, but also his resonance and power.
 One Moscow chorister describes the experience of singing with Zlatopolsky thus: "At one concert on a small stage, we stood in close alignment.
 I was next to Mikhail.
 We were performing Kedrov's Our Father, and Zlatopolsky went into the contra octave.
 His voice began to shake the bodies of us who were standing near him.
 I was not up to singing—stood there in a kind of trance, trying to comprehend the experience."
 Another remembers seeing Zlatopolsky perform a choral cycle by Gavrilin.
 He noted that generally oktavists, along with the rest of the choir, need to be precisely on pitch in order for such notes in the contra-octave to be clearly audible—otherwise the sonority is ruined.
 During the performance, however, he recounts that the rest of the choir sounded like "nothing more than a squeak" above the sound of Zlatopolsky's voice.
 Despite his enormous voice, Zlatopolsky was relatively small in terms of height, standing at five feet, seven inches tall.